anno-mods/shared-resources/README.md

 - No modloader warnings.

 If your shared mod follows different rules, is very big or only useful for a few then simply linking it in the above mods section may be the better choice.

+### Create a release

+Make sure to update the version in `modinfo.json`!

+All you need to do is tag it with `v*` and a draft release will be created for you.
+Use the following steps if you want to tag via browser.

+- Go to `Releases` and click `Draft a new release`.
+- Enter the new version (e.g. `v8.3` under `Choose a tag`).
+- Check `Set as a pre-release` to avoid the release being immediately public
+- Wait until GitHub creates the assets and adds them
+- Publish the draft release created by GitHub